 Formally acknowledging the collective work of the ten city Permittees and the County, the logo and all branding elements now read "Ventura County's Community for a Clean Watershed."
 The step is further acknowledgement of the group's commitment and collaboration in its ninth year of effectively educating Ventura County residents about how their daily habits contribute to the health - or the detriment - of the five watersheds in our area.

-Expanding on individual city efforts, the 2013/14 program year continued with the "Beauty" campaign, showcasing Ventura County's stunning landmass while reinforcing stormwater pollution education and encouraging residents to protect the beauty of their environment, the watershed.
-The strategic decision behind "Beauty" was to take a step back from identifying pollutants of concern and best practices to protect the local watershed in hopes of not only reminding people what they are working to protect, but also why it is in their best interests.
+The 2015/16 campaign centered on pesticides, trash and bacteria pollutants of concern, while weaving in existing creative asset "Past, Present, Future" to remind residents of the reasons for keeping Ventura County's watershed clean while reinforcing stormwater pollution education and encouraging residents to protect the beauty of their environment.
+Annual awareness research indicated that this message of natural beauty and preserving Ventura County's watersheds and landscapes for future generations resonated with Ventura County residents and had high recall.
+In 2014/15 the "Beauty" campaign took a step back from identifying pollutants of concern and best practices to protect the local watershed in hopes of not only reminding people what they are working to protect, but also why it is in their best interests.
 The committee, however, knew that this was a temporary strategy, making it necessary to eventually bring the messaging back to pollutants of concern.
-To bridge the two approaches, a transition campaign, "Past, Present, Future," demonstrated practices former generations have initiated that pave the way for future generations to also be able to enjoy the Ventura County watersheds.
+To bridge the two approaches in 2015/16, a transition campaign, "Past, Present, Future," demonstrated practices former generations have initiated that pave the way for future generations to also be able to enjoy the Ventura County watersheds.